lfn-cnti/bestpractices/charter.md

 #### Chairs

 The CNF WG will be co-chaired by 3 people: at least one co-chair from the Kubernetes (K8s) Community, one from the Service Provider (SP) Community and one from the CNF Developer (Dev) Community to have equal representation.
-- *Primary role of Chairs is to run operations and the governance of the group.*
+- *Primary role of Chairs is governance of the group.*
-- The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
-Effective facilitation includes (but is not limited to) the following activities:
+- The Chairs are responsible for ensuring that group meetings are facilitated effectively, while also engaging group members in leadership roles.
+Effective facilitation includes the following activities:
-    - setting the agenda for meetings
     - extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time
     - scheduling discussion of proposals that have been submitted
     - asking for new proposals to be made to address an identified need